Sharper Budget 2018 policies ‘pack more punch’ to help businesses grow: Experts

 Taken together with other existing measures to spur innovation, such as the Industry Transformation Maps (ITMs), the new initiatives will enhance Singapore’s position as a global innovation hub, according to Mr Koenig.

-DBS economist Irvin Seah lauded the enhancements and enhancements to existing schemes, such as the Wage Credit Scheme, Corporate Income Tax rebate and the Double Tax Deduction for Internationalisation, as a good move.
+DBS economist Irvin Seah lauded the enhancements to existing schemes, such as the Wage Credit Scheme, Corporate Income Tax rebate and the Double Tax Deduction for Internationalisation, as a good move.

 Apart from how the various tax deductibles would encourage companies to invest in capabilities and technologies, it marked a “visible shift away from overly generous and broad-based” subsidy programmes, such as the Productivity and Innovation Credit (PIC) scheme, towards “more specific and innovation-focused measures”.